nchenderson/HDS629notes/docs/01-MixedModels.md

 * Figure 1.1 suggests there is some heterogeneity in the **relationship** between **study day** and **response time** across individuals.

-* The response time of Subject 309 changes very little over time.
+* The response time of **Subject 309** changes very little over time.

-* For Subject 309, there is a more clear positive association between response time and day of study.
+* For **Subject 308**, there is a more clear positive association between response time and day of study.

 ---

 * For the **sleepstudy** data, a linear regression for **reaction time** vs. **study day** which assumes that
-    + Expected response time is a linear function of study day
+    1. Expected response time is a linear function of study day,
-    + All individuals have the same regression coefficient would have the form:
+    2. All individuals have the same regression coefficients,

+would have the form:
 \begin{equation}
 Y_{ij} = \beta_{0} + \beta_{1} t_{j} + e_{ij}